-If Munchkin Lite is your introduction to the game, welcome!
+If you're new to Munchkin, and Spell Skool is your introduction to the game, welcome!
 We're glad you've tried us out.
 Here are a couple of ways you can expand your game:

 Boosters!
 Our Munchkin booster packs are an inexpensive way to add a little bit of new fun to an existing game.
-Anything that says it works with base Munchkin will work just fine.
+Anything that says it works with base Munchkin will work with Spell Skool, although there may be a few rule references that you'll have to overlook.
 Boosters such as Munchkin Dragons or Munchkin Undead are mostly monsters and therefore especially easy to include.

 Go Full Munchkin!
-You can upgrade to the full Munchkin experience by picking up the original Munchkin game (which includes all the cards in this game) or any other full-size core game.
-If you get a game such as Munchkin Legends or Munchkin Oz, you can shuffle the Munchkin Lite cards right into those games!
+You can upgrade to the full Munchkin experience by picking up the original Munchkin game or any other full-size core game.
+You can even mix in the Spell Skool cards you already have; they'll all work just fine in your new set!